wind-python/windpowerlib/doc/getting_started.rst

 Examples and basic usage
 =========================

-The basic usage of the windpowerlib is shown in the :ref:`modelchain_example <basic_example_notebook.ipynb>`.
+The basic usage of the windpowerlib is shown in the :ref:`modelchain_example <modelchain_example_notebook.ipynb>`.
 The presented example is available as jupyter notebook and python script.
 You can download them along with example weather data:

- * :download:`ModelChain example (Python script) <../example/basic_example.py>`
+ * :download:`ModelChain example (Python script) <../example/modelchain_example.py>`
- * :download:`ModelChain example (Jupyter notebook) <../example/basic_example.ipynb>`
+ * :download:`ModelChain example (Jupyter notebook) <../example/modelchain_example.ipynb>`
  * :download:`Example data file <../example/weather.csv>`

 To run the examples you first have to install the windpowerlib.
 To run the notebook you also need to install notebook using pip3.
 To launch jupyter notebook type ``jupyter notebook`` in terminal.